Financial advice for my younger self

 - Avoid tinkering with your portfolio.
 See reason above.

-- The biggest barriers to your financial freedom will be, other than your good health: your investing behaviour, taxes and inflation.
+- The biggest barriers to your financial freedom will be, other than your good health: your investing behaviour, your sustained savings rate, taxes and inflation.
+Only a few things are in your financial control.

-- You’re going to make some major investing mistakes but hopefully you’ll make fewer of them over time.
+- You’re going to make some investing mistakes but hopefully you’ll make fewer of them over time.
+Learn from them and pay it forward to others where you can.

 - You’ll learn to appreciate indexing more and more as you get older.